 Ask most anyone at Mt.
 Spokane Ski & Snowboard Park and they know Seth and Gloria Fletcher, who have been regulars at the mountain since the 1960s.
 Seth, age 79, and Gloria, 68, both learned how to ski at Mt.
 Spokane during their 20s.
 “I was in the JCPenney Ski School,” says Seth.
 “There used to be a rope-tow at Mt.
 Spokane where the tubing hill is now.”

 “The nice thing about skiing together is that it’s probably the only sport that you do together” year after year.
 “You only watch kids at soccer or baseball games.
-But skiing is the one sport that is a family sport, no matter how old or how little” they say.
+But skiing is the one sport that is a family sport, no matter how old or how little” say Seth and Gloria.

 “Everyone in our family can ski any terrain, any mountain…once you learn (how to ski), you have it—not something you ever forget,” says Seth.